sktime/enhancement-proposals/steps/24_bayesian_linear_regressor_estimator/step.md

 - `visualize_model(**kwargs)`: Visualizes the Bayesian model using Graphviz.
 - `plot_ppc(**kwargs)`: Plots the posterior predictive check using the sampled posterior predictive distribution.

-## 5. Specification of Prior Distributions
+## 5. Prior Specification: Further Details

 The class provides flexible options for specifying prior distributions through the `Prior` class from `pymc-marketing`.
 By default, weakly informative priors are used for intercept, slopes, and noise variance, but users can easily modify these priors.

 The `Prior` class integrates smoothly with `PyMC`, allowing for a clean and simple interface to define prior distributions.
 Each prior is specified by choosing a distribution (e.g., `Normal`, `HalfCauchy`) and setting its parameters (e.g., `mu`, `sigma`).
 This method is intuitive and aligns with the PyMC model-building process.

 ### Alternative Considerations:
+Before finally settling for the use of the `Prior` class, alternative ways of specifying priors were considered and are briefly discussed below:
 - **Predefined Priors with User-Adjustable Parameters**: Simplifies user input but limits flexibility.
-- **skpro Distributions**: Would ensure native compatibility with skpro but requires conversion to PyMC distributions.
+- **skpro Distributions**: Would ensure native compatibility with skpro but requires tricky conversion to PyMC distributions
-- **`Prior` Class from `pymc-marketing`**: Provides an easy-to-use API with full compatibility with PyMC.
-This approach is adopted as the default for the `BayesianLinearRegressor`.

-## 6. Model Fitting
+## 6. Model Fitting: Further Details

 The `fit` method is responsible for fitting the Bayesian Linear Regressor to the provided dataset, \(X\) (features) and \(y\) (target).
 This method follows these steps: